-NOTE: All the Yamaha Genuine or Yamalube products in this booklet are available through your local authorized Yamaha Marine dealer.
-More information can be found at YamahaOutboards.com/Maintenance-Matters.
+Note: All the items in this catalog are available through your local authorized Yamaha Marine dealer.
+More information can be found at Maintenance.YamahaOutboards.com.

-Odds and Ends OTHER KEY ITEMS
+OTHER KEY ITEMS

-Check your owner's manual for your particular outboard's maintenance schedule.
-Keep note of when to check on them by watching your hour meter, or by using our Siren Connected BoatTM app on your smartphone.
+There are a few other important things to keep an eye on.
+Check your owner's manual for your particular outboard's schedule, and keep note of when to check on them by watching your hour meter, or by using the Yamaha Outboards app on your smartphone.